-A History of Student Health Services Provided for the MHS Community
+A History of Student Health Services Provided for the Milton Hershey School Community

 Milton and Catherine Hershey knew the vital importance social services would play in the success of their school for children in need.
 Catherine’s early work in Lancaster, Pennsylvania foreshadowed the need for social services in their students’ and families’ lives at Hershey Industrial School (now, Milton Hershey School).